AhmedAhres/whats-on-my-plate/README.md

     - Set up our goals and plans for the next milestone.

 ## December 2nd:
-    - Search for data from other external source that may enhance/confirm our project story and research questions.
     - Explore the possibility to generate more data from the data that we already have linked to our research question.
     - Explore the possibility to predict some features that are missing in our data.
     - Drafting the outline for our report/data story
-    - Continiously enhancing our data exploration/analysis/cleaning.
+    - Continuously enhancing our data exploration/analysis/cleaning.
+    - Start working on answering our research questions

 ## December 9th:
     - Continuously enhancing our data exploration/analysis/cleaning.
-    - Finalizing the report/data story.
+    - Work on the report/data story.
     - Start working on the poster and presentation.

+## December 16th:
+    - Finalize the project and the report

 # Options to consider:
 Enhance our data with more external sources of data.

 # Questions for TAs
-- If we use a small portion data from another data-set, should we also reference it?
-If so, how?